 (D) A motion under this Rule 8(a)(2) must be filed with the circuit clerk and normally will be considered by a panel of the court.
 But in an exceptional case in which time requirements make that procedure impracticable, the motion may be made to and considered by a single judge.

-(E) The court may condition relief on a party's filing a bond or other appropriate security in the district court.
+(E) The court may condition relief on a party's filing a bond or other security in the district court.

-(b) Proceeding Against a Surety.
+(b) Proceeding Against a Security Provider.

 (c) Stay in a Criminal Case.